Titus Coan: Work

 The Coans arrived in Honolulu, Hawaii, in June 1835.
 They sailed to Hilo, Hawaii, in July, where they stayed most of the rest of their lives.
 He learned the Hawaiian Language and helped educate the residents of the area and recruit them into Christianity.
 When the United States Exploring Expedition visited Hilo in 1840–1841, Coan met the geologist James Dwight Dana.
 Over the next four decades they corresponded, and Coan regularly sent Dana observations of eruptions of volcanoes on Hawaii.
 These contributed to Dana's development of the Hawaii hotspot theory for the geologic evolution of the island chain.

 His book includes descriptions of the heavy tropical rains, eruptions of the Kīlauea volcano, earthquakes, and tsunamis, such as the one caused by the 1868 Hawaii earthquake.

 Coan was known as "the bishop of Kilauea," and his observations were invaluable to subsequent scientists.
 Both Fidelia and his second wife Lydia wrote a piece about the volcano, as well as his sons, Titus M. and Samuel.

 Fidelia Coan was among the first American women to publish in a scientific journal: an 1852 article in the American Journal of Science.

 Titus Coan directed the construction of Haili Church from 1855 to 1859.
 He visited the Marquesas Islands in 1860 and 1867.
-From 1870-1871, he and Fidelia returned to the United States, where they gave an extensive speaking tour.
+From 1870 to 1871, he and Fidelia returned to the United States, where they gave an extensive speaking tour.